telerik/ajax-docs/api/server/Telerik.Web.UI/FunnelSeries.md

 Specifies the tooltip value of the bubble item in bubble series when the chart is databound.

+###  DataFieldX `String`

+The data field with the values of the series along the X axis

+###  DataFieldY `String`

+The data field with the values of the series along the Y axis

+###  DataNameField `String`

+Specifies the name of the series items in a databound scenario.
+This name will appear in the legend.

+###  DataVisibleInLegendField `String`

+Specifies the visibility of the series items in the legend for a data-bound scenario.

+###  DynamicHeightEnabled `Boolean`

+Get/Set the automatic change of segment's height according to the item's value

+###  DynamicSlopeEnabled `Boolean`

+Get/Set the slope of funnel's segments

 ###  Items `SeriesItemCollection`

 The Items collection is Obsolete.
 Use the SeriesItems collection to specify the series items.